Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Introduction

 We can also construct nontrivial global solutions to another John's counterexample $\Box u=u_t^2$, or more generally $\Box u=f(u,\partial u)$ where $f$ satisfies \eqref{qwefi}.
-The proof there is even simpler, because we study \emph{not} the differentiated equations \emph{but} the equation $\Box u=u_t^2$ itself.
+The proof there is even simpler because we study \emph{not} the differentiated equations \emph{but} the equation $\Box u=u_t^2$ itself.
 We can use the geometric reduced system (which coincides with H\"ormander's asymptotic equations) associated to $\Box u=f(u,\partial u)$ directly.
 See Section \ref{sec8.2} (and Corollary \ref{corexm2}, in particular).
+Similarly, the initial data of the solutions to $\Box u=u_t^2$ constructed here are not compactly supported, while we cannot make such a statement for the general equation $\Box u=f(u,\partial u)$.}

+\rmk{\rm If we compare the constructions in the quasilinear case and the semilinear case, the following question arises naturally.
+Can we construct nontrivial global solutions to $\Box u=u_tu_{tt}$ by avoiding the differentiated equations and studying this scalar equation directly?
+More precisely, can we prove Theorem \ref{mthm} under a weaker notion of admissibility so that $(\mu,W)$ defined in Remark \ref{rmk1.1.1} is also admissible?
+It is unclear to the author how to achieve this goal at this moment because the assumptions \eqref{def1.1a3}--\eqref{def1.1a8} seem necessary in the proof in this paper.
+Moreover, Remark \ref{sec1:cor1.1:rmkene} suggests that the estimate for $\norm{\partial u(t)}_{L^2}$ should be worse than that for $\norm{\partial^2 u(t)}_{L^2}$, which brings difficulty in studying \eqref{exm141.1} directly via an energy method.
+Not to mention that we may even have $\norm{\partial u(t)}_{L^2}=\infty$. }

-Similarly, the initial data of the solutions to $\Box u=u_t^2$ constructed here are not compactly supported, while we cannot make such a statement for the general equation $\Box u=f(u,\partial u)$.} \rmk{\rm There is an interesting difference between the construction for $\Box u=u_t^2$ and that for $\Box u=u_tu_{tt}$ in this paper.
-After we construct nontrivial global solutions to $\Box u=u_t^2$, we can conclude immediately that the initial data of these global solutions cannot have compact support by directly applying John's results in \cite{john}.
+\rmk{\rm There is an interesting difference between the construction for $\Box u=u_t^2$ and that for $\Box u=u_tu_{tt}$ in this paper.
+After we construct nontrivial global solutions to $\Box u=u_t^2$, we can conclude immediately that the initial data of these global solutions cannot have compact support by directly applying John's results in \cite{MR0600571}.
 In contrast, this is not the case for $\Box u=u_tu_{tt}$; we need to prove this result by ourselves instead of applying John's results directly.
 The reason is that, when John proved the finite time results for $\Box u=u_tu_{tt}$, he assumed that the initial data are $C_c^\infty$ and satisfy a certain integral inequality.
 In contrast, when he proved the results for $\Box u=u_t^2$, he only needed to assume that the data are $C_c^\infty$. }

 \rmk{\rm Note John's counterexamples admit other nonzero global solutions.
 For example, we notice that any polynomial of $(t,x)$ of degree at most $1$ (i.e.\ any linear combination of $t,x_1,x_2,x_3,1$ with real constant coefficients) is a global solution to $g^{\alpha\beta}(\partial u)\partial_\alpha\partial_\beta u=0$.
 A direct corollary of part (iii) in Remark \ref{rmkasyjohnquasi} is that the solutions constructed in this paper cannot be a nonzero polynomial of $(t,x)$ of degree at most $1$, because we have $|u(t,x)-\lim_{t\to\infty}u(t,0)|\lesssim \eps t^{-1-}$ whenever $t\geq 1/\eps$ and $|x|<t/2$.
 In other words, the asymptotics of the solutions constructed in this paper at the timelike infinity are very different from those of nonzero polynomials of $(t,x)$ of degree at most $1$.